 An overnight journey took nearly 12 hours, and I stepped out in Jammu at daylight.

 Postpaid V/s Prepaid, Which SIM Works in Jammu and Kashmir?

 Take a Postpaid SIM because Prepaid SIM doesn’t work in Jammu & Kashmir.

 If you had taken a Prepaid SIM from any other state in India, it would not work in J & K.

-Take a Postpaid SIM along, or hence you can buy a Postpaid SIM from there itself.
+Take a Postpaid SIM along, or you can buy a Postpaid SIM from there.

 Identity Proof required for buying a Postpaid SIM in Jammu and Kashmir?

-You have to provide identification proof to obtain a Postpaid SIM in Jammu and Kashmir.
+You must provide identification proof to obtain a Postpaid SIM in Jammu and Kashmir.